-Rita can be reached via email at rmgroetz@buffalo.edu.
+Feel free to get in touch with Phil via email at podonkor@buffalo.edu.

 ACADEMIC PROGRAM

 Participants will receive 6 UB credits for this program - 3 credits for EAS 207 Statics and 3 credits for UGC 112 World Civilization II.
 Both courses are mandatory for all participants.
 UGC 112 is a required course for all UB students regardless of major, and EAS 207 is a required course or suitable elective for every engineering/computer science major.